 He did not participate in the final round, since he had already left for Munich.
 (18)

-In Berlin, Rabinovich-Barav played in numerous Blitz tournaments which took place, mainly at the Cafe König.¨In the "smokers" masters group of the tournament organized on 9th August 1928 by the Berlin Chess Association (there were altogether 7 groups of 12 players each), he came 4th with 8/11 after Sämisch 10.5/11, Carl Ahues 10/11 and Bernhard Kagan with 8.5/11.
+In Berlin, Rabinovich-Barav played in numerous Blitz tournaments which took place, mainly at the Cafe König.¨In the "smokers" masters group of the tournament organized on 9th August 1928 by the Berlin Chess Association (there were altogether 7 groups of 12 players each), he finished 4th with 8.5/11, after Bernhard Kagan 8.5/11, Sämisch 10.5/11 and Carl Ahues 10/11.
 (19)

 In a Blitz tournament at the same location, which was played on October 23, 1930, he was 2nd in his group with 5.5 points after Sämisch 9 points, and ahead of Ahues, Erwin Kipke and Simon Rotenstein 5 points.
 (20)